xwmx/nb/README.md

 nb example:history
 ```

-Folders are identified by relative path from the notebook root,
+Folders are identified by relative path from the notebook root.
-using either names or ids:
+Folders can be referenced by either id or name, and segments
+in nested paths can mix and match names and ids:

 ```bash
 # list items in the folder named "sample" in the folder named demo"